UniBioDicts/vsm-pubdictionaries/README.md

 ## Specification

 Like all VsmDictionary subclass implementations, this package follows the parent class [specification](https://github.com/vsm/vsm-dictionary/blob/master/Dictionary.spec.md) or simply **spec**.
-Every PubDictionary is a simple list of labels/terms + IDs.
+Every PubDictionary is a list of labels/terms + ids.
-In the next sections we will explain the mapping between the PubDictionaries server returned objects (most of the REST URL endpoints return `label` + `id` tuples as specified in the [API documentation](https://docs.pubdictionaries.org/)) and the corresponding VSM objects.
+In the next sections we will explain the mapping between the objects returned by the PubDictionaries server (most of the REST URL endpoints return `label` + `id` tuples as specified in the [API documentation](https://docs.pubdictionaries.org/)) and the corresponding VSM objects.

 Note that we mostly implement **strict error handling** in the sense that whenever we launch multiple parallel queries to PubDictionaries REST API (see the functions specifications below), if one of them returns an error (either a string or an error JSON object response), then the result will be an error object (no matter if all the rest of the calls returned proper results).